 Kreamer has received numerous honors, including the Entrepreneurial American Leadership Award and the Greater Kansas City Chamber of Commerce’s ATHENA Award.

 Mary Minow is a Senior Fellow, Advanced Leadership Initiative at Harvard University.
 She specializes in library legal issues and is working on the role libraries can take in today’s “fake news” concerns.
 She serves on the advisory board of the Institute of Museum and Library Services appointed by President Obama.
 In addition, she is on the advisory board of the Electronic Privacy information Center, the Perma.cc advisory board at the Harvard Law School Library and has past experience with many library related boards.
 She is a heavy app user and believes in the power to use technology to match underused volunteers’ expertise with school principals in need.

 Carol Hallquist is founder of PrincipalsConnect, which provides volunteers to urban schools.
-She created the nonprofit during her year long fellowship at Harvard’s 2016 Advanced Leadership program.
-She retired as the President of the Hallmark Corporate Foundation and held several executive positions with Hallmark Cards in her 32 year career with the company.
-Carol’s community involvement focuses on education, diversity and women’s leadership as she serves on five education-based nonprofit boards.
-She was recently appointed by Missouri’s Governor to the State Board of Early Childhood Education.
+She created the nonprofit during her year-long fellowship at Harvard’s 2016 Advanced Leadership program.
+She retired as the President of the Hallmark Corporate Foundation and held several executive positions with Hallmark Cards in her 32-year career with the company.
+Carol’s community involvement focuses on education, diversity, and women’s leadership as she served on five education-based nonprofit boards.
+Hallquist was appointed by Governor Parson in 2018 to serve on the Missouri Board of Education.